Updated: Sep 3

 I poured the yogurt into the strainer which was covered with cheesecloth and allowed it to sit for 24 hours.
 I did drain the bowl in between, there was a lot more liquid (whey) in the bottom of the bowl than what you see in the pictures and videos (see my video above)

-I added a little salt and sugar to my cheese and mixed well before I placed it into the container.
+After 24 hours, I removed the cheese from the refrigerator.
+I added a little salt, sugar and a drop of vanilla to my cheese and mixed well before I placed it into a new container.
 I scooped the cheese (curds) out and placed them into a container lined with new cheesecloth, smoothed it out and wrapped it tightly in the cloth.

 Next step was to cover the bowl with a snap on top and let it sit in the fridge.
 The video says seven days, but I like my cream cheese softer.
 I don't want a block.
 So I let it sit for two days.
 For me, it was perfect.